Chancellor's Professor of History, 2021-2024

 - Writing Ability

 - Work Ethic

 - Promise As A Professional In The Field

 Graduate school admissions committees ask faculty to evaluate each student on this range of factors.
-In fact, I extracted these items directly from the faculty interfaces for 2017 student applications.
+In fact, I extracted these items directly from the faculty interfaces for recent student applications.
 If I cannot give graduate admissions committees my honest evaluation regarding these factors, it is best for you to request a letter from an instructor who knows you and your work well enough to do so.
 The best professors to do so would be those who you've had more than one small seminar-style class with and/or those with whom you've worked closely and have read and critiqued your written work.